-The area around a manually-operated door is required to be kept clear of obstructions, in order to allow a person using a wheelchair or crutches sufficient space to maneuver when opening the door.
+The area around a manually-operated door is required to be kept clear of obstructions, in order to allow a person using a wheelchair, walker, or crutches sufficient space to maneuver when opening the door.
 This area is called the maneuvering clearance, and the size of the required clear space can vary depending on whether it is on the push side or pull side of the door, and if the approach to the door is from the front, the latch side, or the hinge side.

 The required maneuvering clearance varies slightly between standards; the requirements of the ADA standards are not exactly the same as those included in ICC A117.1.
 State and local standards may also vary, so it’s important to refer directly to the applicable set of requirements for a project or facility.